 This is the place to go online if you want to see videos on the race on the mountain.
 As discussed earlier, not only can you check out YouTube on your computer, but you can also watch it on a mobile device through an app.
 YouTube is a pretty fun social media option, especially because the videos posted are done by both professionals and amateurs.

-If you’re interested in seeing the Bathurst 1000 live and in person in 2018 instead of online or streaming, then you need to book your flights to New South Wales where the event was held as pointed out earlier.
+If you’re interested in seeing the Repco Bathurst 1000 and in-person in 2023 instead of online or streaming, then you need to book your flights to New South Wales where the event was held as pointed out earlier.
 Specifically, it’s held at the Mount Panorama Circuit venue in Bathurst, New South Wales, Australia.

 Bathurst 1000 important things to know

-A total of twenty seven teams will perform in the Bathurst 1000 2018.
+A total of twenty seven teams will perform in the Repco Bathurst 1000 2022.

 How can I watch Australia’s ‘Great Race’ from the stadium?